 Living willow support for climbing plants

 The height of the teepee will depend on the mature height of the plant you wish to grow on it.
-For sweet peas, plan a structure about 2 metres tall; for clematis, about 3 metres, etc.
+For sweet peas, plan a structure about 2 metres tall, for clematis about 3 metres, etc.

 - Use a plastic pot as a template.

-- Continue the diamond weaving over several levels.
+- Continue diamond weaving over several levels.

 - Remove the ties used for diamond weaving: the structure should (hopefully!) stand on its own.